Earthquakes on May 3, 2026

 -0.4 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 8 km S of Princeton, Canada on May 3, 2026 at 21:09 UTC.
+This magnitude 2.2 event was detected 8 km S of Princeton, Canada on May 3, 2026, with origin time 21:09 UTC.
 At just -0.4 km, it was the shallowest earthquake in the current dataset — a shallow crustal event.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 49.385°N, -120.529°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 49.385°, -120.529°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03